OpenVoter/soloseed/README.md

 - Vendor-managed keys, with no user portability
 - Hardware tokens whose value is lost if the device is damaged or stolen

-SoloSeed changes this model.
-Inspired by Bitcoin wallets:
+SoloSeed - inspired by Bitcoin wallets - changes this model:

 - **A 12-word seed is the root of your identity**
 - Memorized seed phrases allow full recovery of keys